jessehouwing/azure-boards-team-tools/README.md

 Community TFS Team Tools is a community project based on the example code from ALM Rangers - Quick Response Sample Command line utility to manage TFS Teams http://blogs.msdn.com/b/visualstudioalm/archive/2012/06/11/quick-response-sample-command-line-utility-to-manage-team-foundation-server-teams-and-users.aspx

-It was put on-hold and sicne then Jesse Houwing has takan it under his wings.
+It was put on-hold and sicne then Jesse Houwing has taken it under his wings.

 # Content